Mai-Te-Pora/Demex-Trading-Bot/README.md

 - UI based in Flash
 - Cascade order creation for Grid
 - Session timing for Grid
+- Base or Quote profit taking
+- Binance Arbritrage Bot (Coco's bot will be moved.
+He has agreed to test!
+Thank you, Coco!)
+- Coinbase Arbritrage Bot (once Atom had been added to the exchange)

 You are invited to partake.
 Please feel free to join the Mai-Te-Pora Telegram community!